safarsafarov/SwiftUI-Book/README.md

+ # SwiftUI By Tutorials by the raywenderlich tutorial team.
  ![alt text](https://github.com/safarsafarov/SwiftUI-Book/blob/master/1.png)

  Currently this project will be actively commited, I am going to start everything from the zero but this time with a book.
 Last time I was only on courses but now I will be on book, of course I will continiue to watch and learn most of the things from the courses.

- What I am currently learning:
+ # What I am currently learning:

- ### Section I: Diving Into SwiftUI
+ ## Section I: Diving Into SwiftUI

-- [ ] Getting Started
+- [ ] *Getting Started*
 2.1 Getting started